The jet-feedback mechanism in common envelope evolution of planetary nebula progenitors: Introduction

-Generally, jets interact with the mass reservoir that feeds the accretion disk that launches the jets in a feedback mechanism.
-The feedback features both positive and negative components (see \citealt{Soker2016Rev} for a review).
-The positive feedback component is the removal of angular momentum and energy from the immediate surroundings of the mass-accreting star.
-The jets remove high-entropy gas at about the escape speed from the mass-accreting object, hence reducing the pressure; this allows more gas to flow in to continue the accretion process rate (e.g., \citealt{Shiberetal2016, Chamandyetal2018}).
-The energy and momentum that the jets deposit into the mass reservoir, which in the CEE is the giant's envelope, cause it to expand, thereby reducing the density and, consequently, the mass accretion rate.
-More powerful jets will reduce accretion more, and by regulating their power, this constitutes the negative feedback component (e.g., \citealt{Soker2016Rev}). \cite{GrichenerCohenSoker2021} conduct one-dimensional simulations to quantitatively obtain the degree of the jet negative feedback in common envelope jet supernovae, which are CEE of a neutron star or a black hole inside the envelope of a red supergiant star, and later, possibly inside its core. \cite{Hilleletal2022} performed three-dimensional simulations, covering lower jet powers because of numerical limitations.
+{ In the negative component of the feedback, the interaction of the jets with the surroundings reduces the accretion rate, hence the jets' power. } Specifically, the energy and momentum that the jets deposit into the mass reservoir, which in the CEE is the giant's envelope, cause it to expand, thereby reducing the density and, consequently, the mass accretion rate.
+More powerful jets will reduce accretion more, and by regulating their power, this constitutes the negative feedback component (e.g., \citealt{Soker2016Rev}). { In the scenario we consider in this study, the companion enters the giant's envelope with an accretion disk it builds while accreting mass via a Roche lobe overflow as it approaches the giant's envelope.
+We assume, like earlier studies, that the disk continues to survive in the giant's envelope, at least in the early CEE phases. } \cite{GrichenerCohenSoker2021} conduct one-dimensional simulations to quantitatively obtain the degree of the jet negative feedback in common envelope jet supernovae, which are CEE of a neutron star or a black hole inside the envelope of a red supergiant star, and later, possibly inside its core. \cite{Hilleletal2022} performed three-dimensional simulations, covering lower jet powers because of numerical limitations.

 In this study, we conduct one-dimensional simulations similar to those of \cite{GrichenerCohenSoker2021}, but for a main-sequence companion inside AGB and RGB stars.
 These systems are progenitors of some PNe.
 The goals are to reveal the general effect of the jets and, like \cite{GrichenerCohenSoker2021}, to set the stage for three-dimensional hydrodynamical simulations of the negative feedback mechanism.
 We describe the numerical method in Section \ref{sec:Mimicking}, our results in Section \ref{sec:Results}, and in Section \ref{sec:Neglecting} we discuss our assumption of neglecting the orbital energy of the binary system.
 In Section \ref{sec:Summary}, we summarize our study with a call to include jets in CEE simulations.